kaizzalainangeles/RecimeChallenge/README.md

 ## Known Limitations

-1. **Placeholder Images**: Recipe images use random placeholder images from picsum.photos rather than actual food images.
+1. **Placeholder Images**: Recipe images use random placeholder images from picsum.photos rather than actual food images (e.g., https://picsum.photos/600/400?random=1) and don't reflect the actual recipe content.

+2. **No Edit Feature**: Recipe editing functionality is not currently implemented.

+3. **Core Data Implementation**: The Core Data implementation uses a synchronous approach for simplicity.
+An asynchronous approach (using `perform` and `performAsync`) would be preferable for a production app.
+For this MVP, a synchronous implementation was intentionally chosen to reduce complexity while maintaining clarity, correctness, and predictability of data flow.

-2. **UI-Only Elements**: Some UI elements (e.g., Profile settings, Sign Out button) are implemented for presentation purposes only and trigger toast notifications rather than full functionality.
+4. **UI-Only Elements**: Some UI elements (e.g., Profile settings, Sign Out button) are implemented for presentation purposes only and trigger toast notifications rather than full functionality.

-3. **Authentication**: No user authentication capabilities are implemented.
+5. **Authentication**: No user authentication capabilities are implemented.

-4. **Data Synchronization**: No cloud synchronization between devices.
+6. **Data Synchronization**: No cloud synchronization between devices.

-5. **Limited Search Capabilities**: While the app supports basic searching and filtering, advanced search features are limited.
+7. **Limited Search Capabilities**: While the app supports basic searching and filtering, advanced search features are limited.

-6. **Nutritional Information**: No calculation or display of nutritional values.
+8. **Nutritional Information**: No calculation or display of nutritional values.

-7. **Recipe Scaling**: Recipe quantities cannot be automatically scaled for different serving sizes.
+9. **Recipe Scaling**: Recipe quantities cannot be automatically scaled for different serving sizes.

-8. **Validation**: Limited input validation for recipe creation.

-9. **Performance Optimization**: The app is optimized for moderate recipe collections; large datasets would require additional optimization.

-10. **Testing Coverage**: Limited automated testing implementation.
+10. **Data Validation**: The app includes basic validation to filter out "dirty" data with missing mandatory fields from the JSON file, but more comprehensive validation would be beneficial.

+11. **Performance Considerations**: For larger datasets, the current implementation might benefit from more optimized data handling approaches.

+12. **Testing Coverage**: Basic unit tests are implemented, but more comprehensive test coverage would be valuable.

 ## Future Enhancement Opportunities